Judith Shapiro

-Education and career
+Early life and education

 A native of New York City, Shapiro was the first Barnard president educated in the New York public schools.
 Her mother taught Latin and was a librarian in the school system.
 Judith Shapiro graduated magna cum laude from Brandeis University in Massachusetts with majors in history and French.

 Shapiro first entered the graduate program in history at the University of California, Berkeley in 1963 but soon dropped out, disillusioned by the prospect of a career as a professional historian.
 Having never taken a course in anthropology, she discovered the writing of French anthropologist Claude Lévi-Strauss and decided to change fields, applying for a scholarship to do graduate work in anthropology at Columbia University.

 Soon, as part of her studies, she began doing “salvage ethnography” fieldwork (a movement of the 1960s aimed at documenting and recording what were believed to be dying indigenous cultures) among the Northern Paiute of the Great Basin region of the United States in eastern California, western Nevada, and southeast Oregon.
 A few years later, Shapiro carried out a series of fieldwork studies among indigenous groups in Brazil, studying missionization among the Tapirapé and the lives of Yanomami women in the Catrimani area (the villages of Wkata?ut'eri and Surucucu).

 She received her Ph.D. in anthropology from Columbia University in New York following the defense of her dissertation, Sex Roles and Social Structure Among the Yanomama Indians of Northern Brazil.
 Judith Shapiro has also published several scholarly articles on gender differentiation, social theory, and missionization based on her field research.

 In particular, the perspectives she gained while living among the Yanomami women provided a critical counterpoint to the cultural descriptions and theoretical perspectives about the Brazilian tribe that had been championed by the dominant (and controversial) anthropologist of that cultural group, Napoleon Chagnon.